 What is Wallarm Node

 Docker container is another option to deploy Wallarm Node.
-Wallarm Node is Nginx-based and will operate as a reverse-proxy server which analyzes and passes through all the requests for protected application/API.
+As in the case of installation from the Linux package, Wallarm Node will operate as a reverse-proxy server which analyzes and passes through all the requests for protected application/API.

 - /path/to/license.key — path to the license key (check it in the registration email) on the host machine;